Rashmi7228/Luminous-Coder/README.md

 # Luminous-Coder
 Offline-first digital assistant for ASHA workers to collect patient data, detect health risks, and sync with a central system for monitoring and reporting.

 # Village Health Worker Digital Assistant

-## 📌 Problem
+## Problem
-In rural India, ASHA workers collect critical health data (pregnancy, vaccinations, TB follow-ups) using paper registers.
-This leads to:
+In rural India, ASHA workers collect critical health data such as pregnancy details, vaccinations, and TB follow-ups using paper registers.
+This leads to delayed reporting, missed high-risk cases, manual errors, data loss, and poor coordination with healthcare officials.
-- Delayed reporting
-- Missed high-risk cases
-- Manual errors and data loss
-- Poor coordination with healthcare officials

----

-## 💡 Solution
+## Solution
-An **offline-first digital system** that enables ASHA workers to:
-- Collect patient data using a mobile app
-- Detect high-risk cases instantly
-- Work without internet connectivity
-- Sync data to a central server when online

----
+This project provides an offline-first digital system that enables ASHA workers to collect patient data through a mobile application, detect high-risk cases instantly, work without internet connectivity, and synchronize data with a central server when connectivity becomes available.

-## 🤔 Why We Built This
+## Why We Built This
-During our hackathon, we focused on real challenges faced by ASHA workers in rural areas.
-We identified that unreliable internet connectivity and manual record-keeping were the biggest bottlenecks.

-So instead of building a typical online system, we designed a solution that works **completely offline first**, ensuring uninterrupted usage in low-resource environments.
+During the hackathon, we focused on real-world challenges faced by ASHA workers in rural areas.
+The major issue identified was unreliable internet access combined with manual record keeping.
+To address this, we designed a system that functions completely offline and ensures continuous usability in low-resource environments.

----

-## 🚀 Key Features
+## Key Features

-### 📱 Mobile App (React Native)
+### Mobile App (React Native)
 - Offline data entry using SQLite
-- Simple UI designed for non-technical users
+- Simple interface designed for non-technical users
-- Sync button for uploading data
+- Manual sync option to upload data
-- Works without internet
+- Fully functional without internet

-### 🧠 Risk Detection
+### Risk Detection
-Rule-based logic implemented directly in the mobile app:
+Rule-based logic implemented within the mobile app:
-- Blood Pressure > 140 → **High Risk**
+- Blood Pressure greater than 140 is marked as High Risk
-- Missed Vaccination → **Medium Risk**
-- TB Symptoms → **High Risk**
+- Missed vaccination is marked as Medium Risk
+- TB-related symptoms are marked as High Risk

-### 🌐 Backend (Node.js + Express)
+### Backend (Node.js and Express)
 - REST APIs for syncing patient data
-- Centralized storage in MongoDB
+- Centralized data storage using MongoDB
-- Handles multiple records efficiently
+- Efficient handling of multiple records

-### 💻 Web Dashboard
+### Web Dashboard
 - View all patient records
 - Highlight high-risk cases
-- Filter by date and risk level
+- Filter data by date and risk level

-### 📊 Reports
+### Reports
 - Generate downloadable CSV reports
-- Useful for administrative and government use
+- Useful for administrative and government purposes

----

-## 🧠 Our Approach
+## Our Approach
-We followed an **offline-first architecture**:

-- Data is first stored locally using SQLite
-- Each record is tagged with a sync status (`pending` / `synced`)
-- A manual sync button uploads only unsynced data
-- Risk detection is performed on-device

-This ensures the system works even with zero internet connectivity.

----
+The system follows an offline-first architecture.
+Data is first stored locally using SQLite.
+Each record is tagged with a sync status such as pending or synced.
+A manual sync operation uploads only unsynced records to the backend.
+Risk detection is performed on the device itself, ensuring uninterrupted usage without internet.

-## 🏗️ Architecture
+## Architecture

 Mobile App (Offline First)
-        ↓
 Local SQLite Database
-        ↓ (Sync when online)
 Node.js Backend (API)
-        ↓
 MongoDB Database
-        ↓
 Web Dashboard

----

-## 🔄 Data Flow
+## Data Flow
-1. ASHA worker enters patient data
+1. Data is entered in the mobile application
-2. Data is stored locally in SQLite
+2. Stored locally in SQLite
-3. Risk level is calculated instantly
+3. Risk level is calculated immediately
-4. Record is marked as **pending**
+4. Record is marked as pending
-5. On internet availability → user clicks Sync
+5. When internet is available, user initiates sync
 6. Data is sent to backend API
-7. Stored in MongoDB and displayed in dashboard
+7. Stored in MongoDB and displayed on dashboard

----

-## ⚙️ Key Implementation Details
+## Key Implementation Details
-- Used **UUIDs** to uniquely identify each patient record
+- UUIDs are used to uniquely identify patient records
-- Implemented **sync mechanism** to avoid duplicate uploads
+- Sync mechanism prevents duplicate uploads
-- Designed **lightweight UI** for ease of use
+- Lightweight UI designed for ease of use
-- Applied **rule-based risk detection** locally on device
+- Risk detection is performed locally on the device

----

-## 🛠️ Tech Stack
+## Tech Stack
 - Mobile: React Native
 - Web: React.js
 - Backend: Node.js, Express
 - Database: SQLite (local), MongoDB (server)

----

-## ⚙️ Setup Instructions
+## Setup Instructions

-### 1. Clone Repository
+### Clone Repository
 ```bash
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name